 To check if your child is eligible, simply call us on 01473 260989 (Ipswich/Lowestoft and surrounding area) or 01284 758883 (Bury St Edmunds and surrounding area).

 If your child attends a school sixth form they may also be eligible for free school meals - please contact the school directly.
 Students at sixth form colleges or FE colleges will be able to apply to their college to claim free school meals from September 2014.

 Got a question about free school meals?
 Take a look at our FAQ (frequently asked questions) page

 To apply for free school meals - access our online application system

 If you apply using the online system, you will be sent emails to confirm that we have received your application, and when it has been approved.

 You can get a paper application form by:

 - Asking the reception at your child’s school.

-Once completed you can either hand the form into your child’s school or post it directly to the address on the form.
+Once completed you can either hand the form into your child’s school or post it directly to us.

-Once we’ve confirmed if your child is eligible we will write to you and your child’s school.
-If we cannot confirm your eligibility we will contact you to ask for extra qualifying documentation.
+Once we have confirmed if your child is eligible, we will write to you and your child’s school.
+If we cannot confirm your eligibility we will contact you for qualifying documentation.